OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 That the mentioned `NSUserActivity` object comes from the `continueUserActivity` parameter, as seen above.

 Note that the scheme of the `webpageURL` must be HTTP or HTTPS.
-Any other scheme throws an exception.
-It can be verified to be HTTPS with help of the [`scheme` instance property](https://developer.apple.com/documentation/foundation/urlcomponents/1779624-scheme) instance property of `URLComponents` / `NSURLComponents`.
+Any other scheme should throw an exception.
+The [`scheme` instance property](https://developer.apple.com/documentation/foundation/urlcomponents/1779624-scheme) instance property of `URLComponents` / `NSURLComponents` can be used to verify if it is in fact HTTPS or not.
 This is also the recommendation from Apple:

 > To protect users’ privacy and security, you should not use HTTP when you need to transport data; instead, use a secure transport protocol such as HTTPS.

-If you don't have the original source code you can use radare2 or rabin2:
+If you don't have the original source code you can use radare2 or rabin2 to search the whole binary strings for the link receiver method:

 ```bash
 $ rabin2 -zq Telegram\ X.app/Telegram\ X | grep restorationHan

 0x1000deea9 53 52 application:continueUserActivity:restorationHandler:
 ```

 ###### Checking the Data Handler Method